VincentyTM/vkit/README.md

 ## Observables and Subscription

 It may be desirable to subscribe to events.
 In vKit, the easiest tool for that is `$.observable`, similar to a promise or an event emitter.
-First you need to `subscribe` to it.
+First, you need to `subscribe` to it.
 Remember to `unsubscribe` when the surrounding component is destroyed (`$.unmount`).
 ```javascript
 class DownloadService {
     constructor(){